Cuba lifting much-reviled travel restrictions

 The government now is set to lift requirements to obtain an exit visa permitting departure from Cuba and a letter of invitation from someone in the destination country.

-Instead, starting on January 14, Cubans will simply have to show a passport and, if needed, a visa from the country to which they are traveling, Communist Party newspaper Granma said.
+Instead, starting on January 14, Cubans will simply have to show a passport and, if needed, a visa from the country to which they are travelling, Communist Party newspaper Granma said.

 The changes are the latest reform under President Raul Castro, who has modestly liberalized Cuba's Soviet-style economy.
 They are sure to please Cubans who have chafed at the country's travel restrictions.